+BirdLife Zimbabwe (BLZ) is a Nature Conservation Organisation promoting the survival of birds and biodiversity in Zimbawe.
+It is a registered, not-for-profit organisation.
 BirdLife Zimbabwe is a full member of BirdLife International (BLI), a global partnership of 120 membership-based organisations that have a common interest in the conservation of birds and biodiversity.
 BirdLife Zimbabwe is assisted with funding from Royal Society for the Protection of Birds (RSPB), a UK organisation.

 BirdLife Zimbabwe was founded in 1951 as the Rhodesian Ornithological Society (ROS) and became a full member in BirdLife International (BLI) in April 2002.

 - Babbler, magazine.

 - Bird Atlassing SABAP2 (Southern African Bird Atlassing Programme 2) in Zimbabwe